Paddington (film series)

+Paddington is a British live-action animated comedy film series based on the character Paddington Bear created by British author Michael Bond.
+It revolves around a kind-hearted and polite, yet accident-prone young bear from Darkest Peru who finds a home with the Brown family in London.
+The films are produced by StudioCanal, in collaboration with Heyday Films (on the first two films) and other production partners.

+The first film, Paddington (2014), was directed by Paul King.
+It was followed by Paddington 2 (2017), which built on the success of the first film.
+Both films were commercially successful.
+A third installment, Paddington in Peru, was released on 8 November 2024 with Dougal Wilson taking over from King as director, making his feature directorial debut.
+The series has been credited with revitalising family cinema and remains popular with audiences of all ages.
+The success of the films has also led to spawning an animated television series, an opening short segment at the Queen's Platinum Jubilee and a stage musical.

 Films

 Paddington (2014)

-This is the first and only film to be distributed by The Weinstein Company in the US, as the rights to the film series were sold to Warner Bros.
-Pictures following the Weinstein scandal in October 2017.
+This is the first and only film to be distributed by The Weinstein Company in the United States, as the rights to the film series originally were sold to Warner Bros.
+Pictures, and then to Sony Pictures following the Weinstein scandal in October 2017.

 Paddington 2 (2017)

 In April 2015, David Heyman confirmed that he would produce the second film in the franchise.
 It was also announced that Paul King would direct and co-write with Simon Farnaby.
 By October 2016, the cast of Paddington – Hugh Bonneville, Sally Hawkins, Julie Walters, Jim Broadbent, Peter Capaldi, Madeleine Harris, Samuel Joslin, Ben Whishaw and Imelda Staunton – were confirmed to be returning for the sequel, joined by new cast members Hugh Grant and Brendan Gleeson.
 Principal photography began in the same month.
 Framestore provided the visual effects for the film.
 Filming in Little Venice took place for three days.
 Filming also took place at Shepton Mallet Prison.